Meninges: Migraine

 Migraine is a complex neurovascular pain disorder involving blood vessels, neurons, and cerebrospinal fluid within the meninges.
 The trigeminal nerve, located within the dura mater, carries sensory information about pain, touch, heat and cold from the face to the brain.
 The hypothalamus receives input from the trigeminal nerve and can modulate trigeminal nerve activity.
+Migraine patients appear to experience impairments in cortical habituation, a process which would normally decrease cortical responses to repetitive sensory stimuli.

-Initiation of a migraine attack may begin with disruption in the connectivity of the hypothalamus and limbic system.
+Initiation of a migraine attack may begin with disruption in the hypothalamus and limbic system.
+Gradually increasing hypothalamic activity has been observed in the period leading up to a migraine attack, followed by a disruption or collapse of hypothalamic connectivity to the limbic system during an attack.
 Disruption of the connection between the hypothalamus and limbic system may increase activity in the pain pathway from the trigeminal nerve to the brain, resulting in a migraine attack.

 The meninges, particularly the dura mater, are rich in pain-sensitive nerve endings.
 Sensory information travels along trigeminal nerve fibers to cell bodies located within the trigeminal ganglion (TG).
 Axons of the trigeminal ganglion neurons enter the brainstem and travel to the trigeminal nucleus caudalis (TNC).

-According to preliminary research, migraine may be linked to the meninges through the activity of calcitonin gene-related peptide (CGRP).
+The activity of calcitonin gene-related peptide (CGRP) in the meninges is linked to migraine.

 CGRP is released from both the trigeminal ganglion (TG) and the trigeminal nucleus caudalis (TNC) in response to trigeminal nerve activation.
 CGRP activates receptors on meningeal blood vessels, causing dilation and changes in blood flow.
 CGRP also activates specialized nerve endings on the dura mater (nociceptors) that transmit pain signals from the dura to the central nervous system.
 Increased neuronal activity in the trigeminal pain pathway reaches higher cortical pain regions via the brainstem, midbrain and thalamus.

 Stimulation of the trigeminal nerve may result in release of neuropeptides such as CGRP, vasodilation of cerebral and dural blood vessels, neurogenic inflammation, and the transmission of pain signals via nerves in the meninges.

-Cerebrospinal fluid may play a significant role in migraine by transferring signals released from the brain to overlying pain-sensitive meningeal tissues, including dura mater.
-Interactions between trigeminal afferents, neuropeptides, and adjacent meningeal cells and tissues cause neurogenic inflammation, a critical target for current prophylactic and abortive migraine therapies.
+Cerebrospinal fluid may also play a role in migraine by transferring signals released from the brain to overlying pain-sensitive meningeal tissues, including dura mater.